-At the conclusion of the Hearing, proposed findings of fact and recommendations of the Hearing Officer shall be sent to the Board by the Hearing Officer who presided at the Hearing, no later than sixty (60) calendar days after the submission of the summary and closing statements.
-SBCERA will serve the findings and recommendations on the parties.
+At the conclusion of the Hearing, Proposed Findings of Fact and Recommended Decision of the Hearing Officer shall be sent to the Board by the Hearing Officer who presided at the Hearing, no later than sixty (60) calendar days after the submission of the summary and closing statements.
+SBCERA will serve the findings and recommendations on the Parties.